 Requests for service will still be processed in all Australian jurisdictions.
 All Australian jurisdictions anticipate delays in executing requests for service.

 To help minimise delays, the Requesting Authority should provide the following information when sending a new service request to the Australian Central Authority:

 For specific information on individual jurisdictions, contact the relevant Australian authority directly:

 New South Wales

-This fact sheet outlines the various methods for serving a foreign civil legal document in Australia:
+This fact sheet outlines how to serve a foreign civil legal document in Australia:

-- Service page on the Hague Conference on Private International Law website:
+- Hague Conference on Private International Law – Service:

 - European Commission – European Judicial Network – Service of Documents